 The following hands are included in this comparison: AA, KK, QQ, 66, A-Q offsuit, A-Q suited and 7-8 suited.

-It makes no sense to run the numbers against every possible hand, so I've chosen the majority of possible situations: overpair, pair under one of your cards, underpair (dead-end), underpair (unhindered), dominated ace and low suited connector.
+It makes no sense to run the numbers against every possible hand so these are the majority of possible situations:

 (All equity calculations courtesy of PokerStove)